top of page

 linkedin pic.png

-Communications consultant and specialist in Internal Communications.
-My qualifications include:
+Communications consultant and specialist in brand design, marketing and SoMe.

 • copywriting